 To align the head, you need to rotate the stepper motor slightly, clockwise or counterclockwise, until you find the position where the test returns the best results.
 It is necessary to loosen the two screws that secure the stepper motor, which are also blocked by a drop of enamel.
 To reach the stepper motor, it is necessary to open the drive and free the mechanics.
 In this article, I had explained how to do it.

-B – Show BAM, to view the distribution of files on the floppy disk
+B - Show Bam, to view the distribution of files in the floppy disk

 By pressing the key B, you can view the BAM of the disc.
 In practice, you can see the blocks used by the files and the free ones to write new data to the disk.
 This is the BAM of a newly formatted disk which, of course, has all the blocks free, with the exception of track 18, which is more or less in the middle of the disk, and which contains the list of files.